-OCD is a serious anxiety problem that can take over your life.
+OCD is a severe anxiety problem that can take over your life.
 Its stands for Obsessive-Compulsive Disorder.
-An obsession is a thought that you don’t like having, which is why it’s often called an intrusive thought.
+An obsession is a thought you don’t like having, so it’s often called an intrusive thought.

-A compulsion is a response to the obsessive thoughts.
-It can be an overt behaviour that other people can observe or something private that you do in your mind.
-For example, it might be excessive cleaning, reassurance-seeking, avoidance of people or places, getting rid of objects that can be used as weapons, checking appliances, doors and windows, touching objects multiple times, counting, silently repeating words or phrases, or telling yourself ‘it will be ok’.
+A compulsion is a response to obsessive thoughts.
+It can be an overt behaviour that others can observe or something private that you do in your mind.
+For example:

-The intention behind these compulsions is to neutralise the anxiety and stop ‘bad thing’s from happening.
-The sad reality is that these compulsions rarely make people feel soothed or safe.
+The intention behind these compulsions is to neutralise anxiety and stop ‘bad thing’s from happening.
+Sadly, these compulsions rarely make people feel soothed or safe.
 Instead, they have the opposite effect; people become chronically anxious, and their lives shrink.

-While it can seem impossible to get past your OCD, the truth is that many people learn to get past these fears and improve their lives in amazing ways.
-If you would like to get some help for your OCD, then one of our CBT therapists or psychologists will be happy to help.
+While it can seem impossible to get past your OCD, the truth is that many people learn to get past these fears and improve their lives in extraordinary ways.
+If you want some help for your OCD, then one of our CBT therapists or psychologists will be happy to help.

 What is Panic?

 Panic is an intense anxiety state that can be very distressing.
 We all feel panic from time to time.
 Did you ever not know where your child had gone?
 Did you go away doubting you’d turned the cooker off?
-Panic can leave you feeling powerless to stop the disaster you imagine is about to take place.
+Panic can leave you powerless to stop the disaster you imagine is about to occur.

-While it is common to feel panic, some people experience panic ‘attacks’that interfere with their lives.
-When this happens, you go to extreme lengths to control or avoid having panic.
-You might avoid going places, or you might take many precautions, e.g. keep medications or water in your bag, ensure you are with someone when you go out, stay close to the exits when inside or go to the toilet before you leave home.
+While it is common to feel panic, some people experience panic ‘attacks that interfere with their lives.
+You go to extreme lengths to control or avoid panic when this happens.
+You might avoid going places or take many precautions, e.g. keep medications or water in your bag, ensure you are with someone when you go out, stay close to the exits when inside, or go to the toilet before you leave home.

 The reason people report these fears is that physical sensations can confuse people.
-Many of the physical sensations you experience during panic are similar to what you get when you are having these medical emergencies.
-However, once you learn more about anxiety and panic, you can start to tell the differences more easily.
+Many of the physical sensations you experience during panic are similar to what you get when having these medical emergencies.
+However, once you learn more about anxiety and panic, you can easily tell the differences.